tanjaq/CarRentalRefactoring/README.md

 Persons who have held their driver's license for less than a year cannot rent.
 If the driver's license has been held for less than three years, the rental price is 30% higher.

-If the person has caused traffic accidents in the last year and the person is under 30 years old, 15 euros will be added to the daily rental price.
+If the person has caused traffic accidentCauseidents in the last year and the person is under 30 years old, 15 euros will be added to the daily rental price.